Lionsberg/lionsberg-wiki/Lionsberg Constitution.md

 -   Description of the Integrated Delivery System
 -   Role of the Integrated Delivery System in measuring and aligning progress towards The Goal

-22. Surfacing and Resolving Conflict

-- Process for resolving conflict within the Lionsberg Community

 23. Research and Development